GeoscienceAustralia/ptha/propagation/SWALS/README.md

 Parallel computation (shared and distributed memory CPU) is supported with a mixture of MPI (or Fortran coarrays) and openmp.
 Static load balancing can be used to improve the efficiency of large parallel jobs.
-The code includes a unit test suite, a parallel unit test suite, and a validation test suite (the latter focussing on tsunami type problems).
+The code includes a unit test suite, a parallel unit test suite, and a validation test suite.
+The latter focussus on tsunami type problems; see [here for tests from NTHMP suite](./examples/nthmp) (well known in the tsunami community) and [here](./exampels) for various other problems.

 ## Installation prerequisites
 --------------------------